ajisaac/center-content/README.md

 You can just download this project, then in `chrome://extensions` turn on developer mode using the toggle in the top right and click `Load Unpacked` in the top left, then choose the folder containing this code.

+## Todo

+- [ ] Add code to switch between on and off icons
+- [ ] Improve the icons coloring and design